 Borders meaning that you draw inside the frame line art has given you.
 Let’s say you draw a character.
 You more than likely have it placed around the center of the canvas.
 Now there is a lot of white space around the character and that is the border I am talking about here.

 If you think about the image above (You can read more about this artworks creation process here).
 It has clear borders.
 So it gives you borders to work inside it.
-With this borders, you can easily color just the inside by creating a mask or just filling the outer area.
+With these borders, you can easily color just the inside by creating a mask or just filling the outer area.
 Or whatever is the technique you use to color or render.

 With line art, you can truly isolate objects in their own space and refine each one at a time.
 You might have foreground middle ground and background.
 Line art helps to differentiate those elements from each other.
 Like you can see in the below example.